 \subsection{Mechatronic Design}

-The mechatronic system design can be illustrated in Fig.~\ref{fig_2} (a), (b), and (c).
-The soft gripper is composed of two main components such as soft fingers and a syringe pump as in Fig.~\ref{fig_1}.
+The mechatronic system design is illustrated in Fig.~\ref{fig_2} (a), (b), and (c).
+The soft gripper is composed of two main components: soft fingers and a syringe pump, as in Fig.~\ref{fig_1}.
 The design methodology of each component will be elaborated in the following paragraphs.